medialab/spsm-database-api/README.md

   date: datetime
 ```

-In the YAML file, you'll need to (a) list every column in your CSV file / future new table, and (b) assign one of the following data types to the column:
+Each column must be assigned one of the following data types:

 - `int` or `integer`
 - `text`